roytang/blog/content/post/2017/02/weekend-project-twitter-trivia-bot.md

 My scripting language of choice for the past few years has been Python 2.7.
 I'm using [Tweepy][2]&nbsp;to interact with the Twitter API, [PyMySQL][3]&nbsp;to connect&nbsp;to the database, and [Flask][4]&nbsp;to run the webapp.&nbsp;I haven't used Flask in some time, but it's still very straightforward.
 I actually had a harder time configuring the webapp&nbsp;with mod_wsgi on my host.

-The main problem with a trivia system is that you need a large and high-quality set of questions.&nbsp;Right now the bot is using a small trivia set &#8211;around a thousand questions I got from a variety of sources.&nbsp;If I want to leave this bot running for a while, I'm going to need a much larger trivia set.
+The main problem with a trivia system is that you need a large and high-quality set of questions.&nbsp;Right now the bot is using a small trivia set --around a thousand questions I got from a variety of sources.&nbsp;If I want to leave this bot running for a while, I'm going to need a much larger trivia set.
 However, reviewing and collating the questions is a nontrivial task.
 Hopefully I can add new questions every so often.

 Feel free to follow the bot and help test it out.
 I'd be grateful!